caiorss/Emacs-Elisp-Programming/README.md

 boilerplate code, automate code  and redefine syntax.
 Elisp macro constructs has the same syntax of Common Lisp.

-## Quasiquote<a id="sec-3-1" name="sec-3-1"></a>
+## Quasi-quote<a id="sec-3-1" name="sec-3-1"></a>

-Quasiquote is useful to create s-expression templates, data structure templates and lisp macros.
+Quasi-quote is useful to create s-expression templates, data structure templates and lisp macros.

 ```lisp
 > (setq a 10)